Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 The Bezel is a Case Part, Not a Watch Part

 Since you've already read our article on pocket watch cases (if you haven't, you can read it here), then you know that pocketwatch movements and cases were almost always made by different companies.
 Since the bezel is part of the watch case, and not part of the watch movement, there's no way to identify or fit a bezel using the watch movement's serial number.
 A particular watch movement could potentially be found in cases from dozens of different case companies, so knowing the serial number from the watch movement doesn't tell us anything about the watch case or the size of the bezel or crystal.

 If your bezel is missing, there are only a few options, and none of them are very good!.
 Finding a bezel to fit a particular case is a long-shot... a real needle in a haystack!
-A case-specialist or skilled goldsmith may be able to fabricate a new bezel to fit your watch case, but that can be quite expensive, especially if the case is gold or silver.
+A case-specialist or skilled goldsmith may be able to find or fabricate a new bezel to fit your watch case, but that can be quite expensive, especially if the case is gold or silver.
 Another possiblity might be to replace the case entirely with an old-stock case of the same size... but that significantly changes the watch.
-If your goal is restoration of an family heirloom watch, then case replacement may not be an acceptable option for you.
+If your goal is restoration of a family heirloom watch, then case replacement may not be an acceptable option for you.

 Unfortunately, without a properly fitting bezel, it is not possible to install a new crystal to protect the hands and dial of the watch.